sooftware/Fairseq-Listen-Attend-Spell/README.md

 # Fairseq Listen, Attend and Spell
 A Fairseq implementation of Listen, Attend and Spell (LAS), an End-to-End ASR framework.
 This repository follows the architecture proposed in the [Listen, Attend and Spell (William Chan et al., 2016)](https://arxiv.org/abs/1508.01211), but some modifications were added to improve performance.
 I used fairseq because fairseq provides several conveniences such as training on multi-GPU, beam-search decoding, and more.
-There is already an [asr example](https://github.com/pytorch/fairseq/tree/master/examples/speech_recognition) in fairseq, but there is no script that implements LAS architecture.
+There is already an [speech recognition example](https://github.com/pytorch/fairseq/tree/master/examples/speech_recognition) in fairseq, but there is no script that implements LAS architecture.
-So I created a LAS architecture and compared it to the results of [Transformer-based model](https://github.com/pytorch/fairseq/tree/master/examples/speech_recognition).
+So I created a LAS architecture and compared it to the results of [transformer-based model](https://github.com/pytorch/fairseq/tree/master/examples/speech_recognition).

 ## Additional dependencies
 On top of main fairseq dependencies there are couple more additional requirements.